mostlind/knex-sequelize-comparison/README.md

 ### `sequelize-typescript`

 The library `sequelize-typescript` alleviates a lot of the pain of setting up sequelize with typescript.
-In a previous project with sequelize and typescript without the `sequelize-typescript` library, defining models was very verbose and error prone due to having to separately inform each technology of the shape of the data. `sequelize-typescript` allows the definition of one decorated class per model which provides type information and everything sequelize needs to work.
+In a previous project with without the `sequelize-typescript` library, defining models was very verbose and error prone due to having to separately inform each technology of the shape of the data. `sequelize-typescript` allows the definition of one decorated class per model which provides type information and everything sequelize needs to work.

 #### Pros